Changes in your routine and lifestyle shouldn’t prevent you from leading a healthy life – mentally, emotionally, and physically.

 While there’s no food proven to help prevent the virus, eating clean and healthy always helps build a good line of defense.
 Whole grains, fresh fruits and vegetables, and protein provide the essential nutrients for normal immune function.

-These are stressful times and one way to cope is to indulge in fastfood and other sugary and processed meals.
+Thse are stressful times and one way to cope is to indulge in fast food and other sugary and processed meals.
 Even if these businesses implement strict hygiene requirements and offer “contact-less” options, you’ll be more at ease if you know what exactly goes into your food and how it was prepared.
 In addition, preparing your own food helps you to save a few more critical bucks.

 Safe food is healthy food.
 To minimize contamination and risk of foodborne illnesses, proper hygiene practices and sanitizing protocols are a must.

 For optimal health, adopting and maintaining an active lifestyle is necessary.
 However, self-quarantine may result in more sedentary behavior and low levels of physical activity.
 The key is to keep your blood pumping.
+There are plenty of fitness tips available.
 If you’re working at home, make sure to take short breaks in between to stand up and stretch, allotting a few minutes to walk around the house.
 Doing simple home chores helps, too.

 Since most gyms and fitness centers are closed during this time, there’s a handful of workout classes you can check out virtually.
 In fact, some trainers hold live sessions for their clients.
 Remember to work out according to your limitations only.
 We want you to avoid needing to head out to the hospital.

 Adequate water intake keeps the body strong to fight off bacteria and infection.
 As a general rule of thumb: a total of eight to 10 glasses a day is ideal.
-If you can drink more than that, the better especially now that the pandemic coincides with our summer season.
+If you can drink more than that, the better especially now that the weather is so unpredictable we can still experience hotter days even if we’re heading closer to the usually colder holiday season.
 You may add citrus fruits and herbs such as mint and rosemary to add taste.

 Of course, being healthy doesn't only include physical wellbeing.
 It’s important to keep your mental health in check, too.
 Studies show that people are at risk of anxiety and depression due to self-isolation.
 News today can sometimes be stressful so if you can help it, regulate your social media intake.
 Relax and meditate instead or check in with your family or friends.
 Find meaningful activities that you enjoy like reading books, gardening, and cooking.